heptarch/heptarch.github.io/drafts/quine.md

 ## Conclusion

-So, we've covered, in a brief and hopefully entertaining way, some different notions of self-reference arising from fixed point constructions of
+So, we've covered, in a brief and hopefully entertaining way, some different notions of self-reference arising from fixed point constructions of Gödel's diagonal lemma and Kleene's recursion theorem.
+This includes self-replacating objects called quines, anti-self-replicating objects I've called antiquines (which underlie important results in logic and metamathematics), and finally a curious property of self-replicationed called Löb's theorem, which points the way not only to recursive fixed points, but a method